HaloDAO/lending-market-v1/README.md

 docker-compose run contracts-env npm run console:fork
 ```

-At the Hardhat console, interact with the HaloDAO Lending Market protocol in Mainnet fork mode:
+At the Hardhat console, interact with the Xave Finance Lending Market protocol in Mainnet fork mode:

 ```
-// Deploy the HaloDAO Lending Market protocol in fork mode await run('aave:mainnet')
+// Deploy the Xave Finance Lending Market protocol in fork mode await run('aave:mainnet')

 // Or your custom Hardhat task